Eth007/mhsctf-writeup/README.md

 We get the flag: `flag{ah_th3_old_$witc#3r00}`!

-Thanks to 0xmmalik for a great challenge!
+Thanks to 0xmmalik for a tough challenge!